 The American Dental Hygienist Association says that when you want to floss, you need to begin with 18 inches of floss thread.
 Ensure you carefully wind your floss around the middle finger within each hand.
 Let a majority of the floss be wrapped on one finger, then wrap the other finger about one or two times.
 Ensure you have about two inches of floss thread left between your two hands.
 Also, you should have about a pinch on both ends between the thumb and forefinger in order to ensure tactile support.

 When flossing ensure you do it gently and rub the floss thread against the edge of every tooth.
 Avoid hitting the gum when flossing around the top curve of the gum line.
 This motion helps remove the hard-to-reach debris found inside the edges of your teeth, especially close to the gum line.
 Discover more about flossing by reaching out to our periodontics team.
 Make a reservation for an appointment.

-Periodontist Glenview, IL - About - Glen Periodontics & Implant Dentistry At Glen Periodontics & Implant Dentistry, we strive to treat each patient like family by providing the best services for implant and periodontal treatments.
-Call our experts today!
+About • Glenview, IL • Glen Perio At Glen Periodontics & Implant Dentistry, we provide the best services for patients, when it comes to implant and periodontal treatments.
+Call our experts here!
 Glen Perio - Dr. Joshua Hassan, 2640 Patriot Blvd.
-Suite 140, Glenview, IL 60026 : 224-488-3392 : glenperio.com : 11/27/2022 : Page Phrases: Periodontist Glenview IL :
+Suite 140, Glenview, IL 60026 \ 224-488-3392 \ glenperio.com \ 2/21/2024 \ Key Phrases: Periodontist Glenview IL \